 The Path to Resolve Inferiority

-Later, I saw God’s words saying: “What kind of person does God want?
+Later, I saw God’s words say, “What kind of person does God want?
 Is it someone who is great, a celebrity, a noble person, a world-shaking person?
 Is that the kind of person that God wants?
 (No.) So what kind of person does God want, then?
 Tell Me.
 (Someone with their feet firmly on the ground, who is a worthy creature.)
 Aha, so someone with their feet firmly on the ground who pursues to be a worthy creature, who can fulfill a creature’s duty.
 This is one part of it.
 What else?
 (Someone who fears God and shuns evil.)”
 “You must learn how to walk, and how to walk steadily, one step at a time.
 If you can walk, then walk; do not try to learn how to run.
 If you can walk one step at a time, then do not try to take two steps at a time.
 You must be a person with your feet firmly on the ground.
 Do not try to be superhuman, great, or lofty.”

 Thinking back, over these years I had been pursuing to tower above others, to get ahead, and to stand out.
-I regarded all of these as my pursuit in life and falsely thought that if I could be looked up to by people around me, my life would be the most valuable.
+I regarded all of these as my pursuit in life and falsely thought that if I could be looked up to by the people around me, my life would be the most valuable.
 Now I have understood through God’s words that how absurd this kind of outlook on life is.
 Even if a person has an attractive appearance and high status, and he is outstanding among people, if he doesn’t come before God to worship Him or know His almightiness and sovereignty, nor does he know the meaning of life, he cannot be approved by God at all and his life is meaningless.

-Sister Xiaowei, I have shared my experiences with you, which I hope can help you a little.
-If you have other problems, please write to us, and then we can seek and fellowship together.
+Sister Xiaowei, I have shared my experiences with you.
+I hope they can help you a little.
+If you have other problems, please write to me, and then we can seek and fellowship together.
 May we all rely on God and look to Him, and pay more attention to practicing and experiencing His words.
 I believe you can resolve the inferiority complex under God’s guidance like me.
 At that moment, you will surely taste the peace and joy God gives you when you live according to His words and feel that God is guiding us by our side at every moment.
 All the glory be to God!

 Xiaoyu, Loving Stage